 If a case does not settle, it will go through pretrial procedures, and one or both parties may seek summary judgment or dismissal in order to prevent the case from going to trial.
 If the judge determines that your case should move forward, then the attorneys for both sides will present their evidence and arguments at trial; and, at the end of the process, the court will issue a final order (which will be subject to appeal).

-Our Attorneys Handle Large-Scale Securities Class Action Litigation
+Our Securities Attorney Handles Large-Scale Securities Class Action Litigation

 In addition to representing individual investors in securities fraud litigation, we handle large-scale securities class action cases as well.
-Much of our class action practice focuses on ERISA violations, although we also handle cases involving hedge fund fraud, Ponzi schemes and other issues.
-If you have questions about a securities fraud class action, one of our securities litigation attorneys would be happy to speak with you, and we encourage you to contact us 24/7 to arrange a free initial consultation.
+Much of our class action practice focuses on ERISA violations, although we also handle cases involving hedge fund fraud, Ponzi schemes, and other issues.
+If you have questions about a securities fraud class action, our securities lawyer in Miami would be happy to speak with you, and we encourage you to contact us 24/7 to arrange a free initial consultation.

 When Can Investors Form a Securities Class Action?